🤔 The problem: exposing a service without putting yourself at risk

-When you launch an application on a VPS (a FastAPI on port 8000, an admin dashboard on port 3000, a webhook on port 5000...), it's only accessible locally.
+When you run an application on a VPS (a FastAPI API on port 8000, an admin dashboard on port 3000, a webhook on port 5000…), it is only accessible locally.

-To make it accessible from the internet, the traditional method involves:
+To make it accessible from the Internet, the classic method is to:

-- Opening the port in the firewall (UFW, iptables...)
+- Open the port in the firewall (UFW, iptables…)

 | Risk | Description |